cynraw/Data_Structures/README.md

 ## Reverse Linked List II
 - Given the head of a singly linked list and two integers left and right where left <= right, reverse the nodes of the list from position left to position right, and return the reversed list.
 - Input is a singly linked list, and two integers left and right.The task is to reverse the nodes from position left to position right (1-based indexing).
+- Traverse the list until the node before the left position.Reverse the portion of the list between left and right.Connect the reversed sublist back to the rest of the list.
+-